-Since the Company's IPO, it has used the market closing price of its common stock as reported on the Nasdaq Global Select Market.
+Fair Value of Common Stock-Since the Company's IPO, the Company has used the market closing price of its common stock as reported on the Nasdaq Global Select Market.

-Expected Term-The Company's expected term represents the period that the Company's stock-based awards are expected to be outstanding and is determined using the simplified method (based on the mid-point between the vesting date and the end of the contractual term).
+Expected Term-The Company's expected term represents the period that the Company's stock-based awards are expected to be outstanding and is determined using the simplified method (based on the mid-point between the vesting date and the end of the contractual term for employee options).
+The Company uses the contractual term to determine the non-employee award fair value at the grant date.